maciejk77/event-countdown/README.md

-This project was about building a event counter timer using jQuery plugin (countdown), custom HTML, CSS, responsive design
+This project was about building an event counter timer using jQuery plugin (countdown), custom HTML, CSS, responsive design

 ####Key learnings: